giantswarm/docs/src/content/reference/kubectl-gs/get-clusters.md

 To inspect a cluster's main custom resource in YAML notation, add the `--output yaml` flag (or `-o yaml` in short) to the command.

 The following example command would print the main resource for cluster `ab12c`.
-On AWS that would be the [AWSCluster](/reference/management-api/awsclusters.infrastructure.giantswarm.io/) resource printed.
-On Azure, it would return the [Cluster](/reference/management-api/clusters.cluster.x-k8s.io/) resource.
+It would return the [Cluster]({{< relref "/content/reference/management-api/clusters.cluster.x-k8s.io.md" >}}) resource.

 ```nohighlight
 kgs get clusters ab12c --output yaml